HiDVFS: Hierarchical Multi-Agent DVFS for Real-Time OpenMP DAG Workloads: Related Work

 The current energy- and thermal-aware multi-core parallel scheduling algorithms are based on heuristics, meta-heuristics, integer programming, and machine learning approaches~\cite{xie2021survey}.
 The existing heuristics, meta-heuristics, and integer programming algorithms are application-specific and cannot be generalized.
 Since the emerging machine learning approach is data-oriented, it can be generalized to various workloads, platforms, and applications with multiple objectives such as energy efficiency, thermal management, and latency. \add{However, these methods seldom target OpenMP DAGs with a makespan-first objective or expose per-core, temperature-aware DVFS needed for tied/untied tasks.}

 Data-oriented machine learning design for energy, thermal, and latency management in multi-core processors has been studied recently \cite{dinakarrao2019application, pagani2018machine, liu2021cartad, wang2021online, bo2021developing}.
 A review on energy, thermal, and latency management of multi-core processors using learning-based designs is available in \cite{pagani2018machine}.
 However, the existing work mainly focuses on extending traditional supervised, unsupervised, and semi-supervised design methods to energy, thermal, and latency management, regardless of runtime design constraints.
 The high overhead of inference and training makes most previous frameworks useless.
-Besides, existing work extends the traditional Q-learning approach, increasing the training time and decreasing the action space dimension, hindering the applicability to multi-objective real-time systems \cite{wang2021online, bo2021developing, liu2021cartad}. \add{These designs typically optimize average power or throughput rather than end-to-end DAG makespan under embedded runtime limits.} Recent approaches address these gaps through statistical feature-aware task allocation \cite{pivezhandi2026feature}, flow-augmented few-shot RL \cite{pivezhandi2026flowrl}, and graph-driven performance modeling \cite{pivezhandi2026graphperf}.
+Besides, existing work extends the traditional Q-learning approach, increasing the training time and decreasing the action space dimension, hindering the applicability to multi-objective real-time systems \cite{wang2021online, bo2021developing, liu2021cartad}. \add{These designs typically optimize average power or throughput rather than end-to-end DAG makespan under embedded runtime limits.}

 Multi-agent RL and optimizing reward function estimation are two methods to increase the action space while reducing the number of training iterations~\cite{arora2021survey}.
 The inverse reinforcement learning (IRL) approach infers the optimal reward function by comparing agent policy with the optimal expert demonstration, leading to high learnability and convergence \cite{arora2021survey}.
 However, the current IRL algorithms are computationally demanding, require human expert demonstrations, and are impractical for large state-action space \cite{arora2021survey}.
 In our work, we address this limitation by processing only the observation transitions given from the environment. \add{We instead use off-policy value-based agents with a makespan-focused reward and short-horizon model predictions for reward shaping, avoiding expert data.}